ezylang/pages-playground/docs/index.md

 # EvalEx - Java Expression Evaluator

-EvalEx is a handy expression evaluator for Java, that allows to evaluate expressions.
+EvalEx is a handy expression evaluator for Java, that allows to parse and evaluate expression strings.

 Key Features: